 - How many pregnancies you have had in your lifetime

-- How strong/weak your core was pre-pregnancy (as your muscles support the linea alba) and how active/inactive you were during your pregnancy (as this has an affect on your general strength and abdominal control)
+- How strong/weak your core and pelvic floor was pre-pregnancy (as your muscles support the linea alba) and how active/inactive you were during your pregnancy (as this has an affect on your general strength and abdominal control)

 Again, these are very much factors that remain to be further researched but we think they might have some influence on Diastasis Recti.

 After you have had a baby you may notice that your abdominal muscles do not feel or look the same as they did before pregnancy.
 Approximately more than half of women will have abdominal separation at 8 weeks post birth which means that this is a very common issue postpartum and something that I see a lot of in the clinic.

 The biggest issue?
 Abdominal separation post pregnancy is linked to lower back pain and pelvic pain, as the abdominal wall is part of the structures responsible for keeping your pelvis strong, as well as protecting and supporting your spine!
 Whilst aesthetically your abdominals may look different or you notice a gap, or a doming in the centre, there is also the possibility for the physical strength in your abdominal muscles to have been reduced (with or without abdominal separation being present!).

 Abdominal separation can vary from 2-3cm wide and 12-15cm in length to 12-20cm wide and the full length of the abdominal muscles.
 Some of these gaps reduce quickly, some don’t.
 Some of these gaps are supported by great functioning TA (transverse abdominis muscle) and core muscles, some are not.